 Dr. Ian Roberts is a Network Superintendent with Saint Louis Public Schools, where he oversees middle and high school principals, providing them with intensive coaching for effectiveness, rather than for compliance, through an empathetic and compassionate orientation.
 Prior roles include senior positions at schools in New York and Washington, DC and as a special education teacher in Baltimore.

-Katja Rowell M.D. is a family doctor turned childhood feeding specialist, supporting parents with relationship-building strategies to bring peace back to the family table.
-Described as “academic but down to earth,” Dr. Rowell addresses concerns about underweight, overweight, picky eating, food aversions, feeding therapy ‘failures,’ and children who are hoarding or food-preoccupied.
-Rowell is on the advisory panel for the SPOON foundation and speaks to parents and professionals across the nation on best feeding practices.
-Her book Love Me, Feed Me: The Adoptive Parent’s Guide to Ending the Worry About Weight, Picky Eating, Power Struggles and More, is available on Amazon.com.
+Katja Rowell M.D. is a family doctor turned childhood feeding specialist, supporting foster and adoptive parents with relationship-building strategies to getting children fed.
+Described as “academic but down to earth,” Dr. Rowell addresses concerns around growth and weight, 'picky' eating, food aversions, feeding therapy ‘failures,’ and children who are food-preoccupied.
+Rowell offers practical advice with a focus on felt safety first to help children do their best with eating.

 As a researcher and teacher, Dr. Samuels focuses on issues of identity development for foster youth and adopted persons.
 She was also transracially adopted as an infant from foster care.